 Sometimes there are big disputes in developer teams on choosing a better app design for a store.
 Even specialists with huge experience make mistakes and make wrong choices.
 Is there any solution to the problem?
 Yes, A/B-testing.
 Today we’ll tell you how to carry it out with minimal expenses.

-The essence of the method is to show variants to various user groups and analyse the acquired data.
-For example, you have several variants of app page design and you don’t know which one will work more efficient.
+The essence of the method is to show variants to various user groups and analyze the acquired data.
+For example, you have several variants of app page design and you don’t know which one will work more efficiently.
 So you reveal both of them and they are randomly shown to users.
 Then you have to calculate the conversion of each variant and compare the results.
-Such a testing solves important marketing tasks and often allows to significantly increase conversion.
+Such testing solves important marketing tasks and often allows us to significantly increase conversion.

-The main conditions for getting statistically correct result:
+The main conditions for getting a statistically correct result:

 It’s very difficult to carry out a full-fledged A/B-test in a store due to many evident reasons.
-That’s why landing pages are usually used in the web.
+That’s why landing pages are usually used on the web.
 The approach looks like this:

 The method doesn’t require special knowledge and expensive tools, i.e. you can easily carry out A/B-testing.
-Tests are carried out in the web so you don’t have to work with a code, build in SDK or make an app update.
-You can test an app even before release with such an approach without wasting your time and potential users after app launch.
+Tests are carried out on the web so you don’t have to work with a code, build in SDK, or make an app update.
+You can test an app even before release with such an approach without wasting your time and potential users after the app launch.

-As for traffic, it’s better to attract it for testing from the sources you would engage during further promotion.
-In order to get authentic results, several hundreds of users is usually enough.
+As for traffic, it’s better to attract it for testing from the sources you would engage during the further promotion.
+In order to get authentic results, several hundreds of users are usually enough.

 You can test:

-A/B-testing is the most important marketing approach which allows to choose the most efficient design elements with simple tools and without big expenses.
-The described approach will help to carry out testing before app release without loosing time and potential users.
+A/B-testing is the most important marketing approach which allows choosing the most efficient design elements with simple tools and without big expenses.
+The described approach will help to carry out testing before app release without losing time and potential users.